 Security vs. Defender vs. Essentials

 - Windows Security is all-in-one security software included in current versions of Windows 10.

-- In Windows 8 and earlier versions of Windows 10, Windows Security went by Windows Defender, which was also the name of an anti-spyware-only utility prior to Windows 8.
+- Windows Defender is Windows Security in Windows 8.
+It was also the name of an anti-spyware-only utility prior to Windows 8.

-- Microsoft Security Essentials was all-in-one security software for Windows 7 and earlier.
+- Security Essentials was all-in-one security software for Windows 7 and earlier.

 In current versions of Windows 10, all security-related items are contained in the “Windows Security” app.